UNFmontreal/Dcm2Bids/docs/3-configuration.md

     To define this filtering you will probably need to review these sidecars.
     You can generate all the sidecars for an individual participant using [dcm2bids_helper](1-usage.md#tools).

-[^2]: For each acquisition, `dcm2niix` creates an associated `.json` file,
-    containing information from the dicom header.
-These are known as __sidecars__.
-These are the sidecars `dcm2bids` uses to filter the groups of acquisitions.

-    To define this filtering you will probably need to review these sidecars.
-    You can generate all the sidecars for an individual participant using [dcm2bids_helper](1-usage.md#tools).

-[^3]: For each acquisition, `dcm2niix` creates an associated `.json` file,
-    containing information from the dicom header.
-These are known as __sidecars__.
-These are the sidecars `dcm2bids` uses to filter the groups of acquisitions.

-    To define this filtering you will probably need to review these sidecars.
-    You can generate all the sidecars for an individual participant using [dcm2bids_helper](1-usage.md#tools).
 [bids-spec]: https://bids-specification.readthedocs.io/en/stable/
 [gnu-pattern]: https://www.gnu.org/software/bash/manual/html_node/Pattern-Matching.html